nhsd-a2si/dos-status-monitor/README.md

 UEC_DOS_PASSWORD - The password to use when connecting to the DoS REST API
 UEC_DOS_BASE_URL - The base URL to use for the DoS REST API (e.g. https://uat.dos.nhs.uk)
 UEC_DOS_POSTCODE - The postcode from which the search should be performed
-UEC_DOS_SERVICE_TYPES - A list of service type codes to define the services that should be monitored (e.g. 40,45,46)
+UEC_DOS_SERVICE_TYPES - A list of service type codes to define the services that should be monitored (e.g. 40,45,46) UEC_DOS_SEARCH_DISTANCE - The distance from the postcode to search within (Default: 100 miles) UEC_DOS_NUMBER_PER_TYPE - The number of services to return for each type in the list of service types (Default: 10)

 #### SMS Settings
 TWILIO_ACCOUNT_SID - The Account SID for sending SMS via Twilio
 TWILIO_AUTH_TOKEN - The auth token for sending SMS via Twilio
+TWILIO_FROM_NUMBER - The number from which Twilio SMS will be sent
 MOBILE_NUMBER - The mobile number that should receive the SMS notifications

 #### Email Settings (Not yet implemented)